Raycoms/Kauri-Public/README.md

 ```
 2021-08-17 14:14:43.546142 [hotstuff proto] x now state: <hotstuff hqc=affd30ca8f hqc.height=2700 b_lock=22365a13f8 b_exec=63c209503b vheight=27xx tails=1>
+2021-08-17 14:14:43.546145 [hotstuff proto] Average: 200"
 ```

 Where 'hqc.height=2700' presents the last finalized block.
 Considering the 5 minute interval, that results in 2700/300 blocks per second.
 Considering the default of 1000 transactions pr block, that results in `2700/300*1000 = 9000` ops per second.
+The value next to "average" represents the average block latency.

 #### Additional Experiments

+When increasing the latency of the system, to make sure Kauri maintains its high throughput, the pipeline-depth has to be adjusted in the experiments file.
+I.e for the experiment where the latency is varied between 50 and 400ms, alter the depth between 7,10,18 and 33 accordingly.

-To obtain block latency times or more detailed throughput data over the given execution time, the runexperiment.sh script has to be adjusted to export the entire log to pastebin similarly to:
+To obtain more detailed throughput data over the given execution time, the runexperiment.sh script has to be adjusted to export the entire log to pastebin similarly to:

 ```
 cat log* | grep "proto" | grep "height" | pastebinit -b paste.ubuntu.com
 ```

 In order to parse the time between the receival of a block and it's finalization.

 To run the experiments including failures, exchange the branch in the Dockerfile to "reconfiguration" and re-run the docker build.
 Following that, adjust the server.sh script to launch one client per potential leader (By default only once client is launched that connects to process 0 to reduce the resource requirements).
 After this is done, one of the processes may be killed manually during execution time after 1 minute warmup.